qooxdoo/qooxdoo/documentation/manual/source/pages/introduction/third_party_components.rst

 Tool Chain
 ===========

-These are the Python modules we use that are not self-written, nor part of a vanilla Python 2.5 SDK:
+These are the Python modules we use that are not self-written nor part of a vanilla Python 2.5 SDK.
+While they are shipped with our SDK they are only used while the tool chain runs, and never become part of the resulting custom application.

 .. list-table::
    :header-rows: 1